tlamedia/gtm-kit/readme.txt

 #### Other:
 * The Premium page and the wizard step are hidden entirely when GTM Kit Woo or GTM Kit Premium is active, so paying customers see no upgrade prompts.
+* Settings that need a paid add-on no longer show an upgrade link to customers who already have GTM Kit Woo or GTM Kit Premium.
+The setting itself still appears with its Premium label, so you can see what the product includes without being sold something you already own.
 * New `gtmkit_support_sync_config` filter lets developers tune the support sync timings (coalesce delay, session cap, and status-check interval).
 * Added a non-blocking continuous-integration check that runs the settings-app test suite against React 19, so the admin interface is verified ahead of WordPress bundling React 19 in a future core release.
 * Building the settings screen now regenerates the compiled Tailwind stylesheet automatically, so new interface styling can no longer be silently missing from a build.